rubensilvab/Segmentation-of-Cardiac-Tissue-in-CT-for-Coronary-Artery-Disease-Screening/README.md

                       **Figure 1.**          *Pericardial segmentation using the 2.5D U-Net*

-Note that many variations and experiments were performed in this study, but only the automatic method taht achieved the best result was selected in this summary about this work.
 ### EAT segmentation

 Once the pericardium was accurately segmented, the fat HU